telerik/kendo-react-buttons/docs/button/index.md

 **Use `iconClass`**

-FontAwesome or other font icons also can reside in a Kendo UI Button for React.
+FontAwesome or other font icons also can reside in a Button.
 They are implemented by setting the required third-party CSS classes through the [`iconClass`]({% slug api_button_kendouiforreact %}#iconclass-string) property.

 ```html
     <!--font awesome-->